doumoku/spell-book/ROADMAP.md

 - Import shared loadouts with validation
 - Community loadout templates for popular builds
 - Party coordination features (avoid spell overlap)

+#### **Compendium Indexing Performance [High Priority]**

+Implement selective compendium indexing and persistent caching to dramatically reduce spell list loading times, especially for users with extensive compendium collections.

+**Code justification:** The current `findCompendiumSpellLists()` function in `compendium-management.mjs` processes all available compendiums on every spellbook open, causing significant delays for users with large collections like Bailywiki.
+The indexing process in `indexSpellCompendiums()` rebuilds the entire spell index each time without persistence.
+The system lacks both compendium filtering and index caching capabilities.

+**Implementation:**

+- **Selective Indexing**: Add world settings for GM to pre-select which compendiums to include in spell indexing
+- **Persistent Cache**: Store compendium indices in world flags or client storage to eliminate re-indexing on every open
+- **Smart Cache Invalidation**: Track compendium modification times and only re-index when content changes
+- **Background Indexing**: Move initial indexing to background process with progress indicators
+- **Index Management**: Provide tools to manually refresh indices and clear cache when needed
+- **Performance Monitoring**: Add metrics to track indexing performance and cache hit rates

 #### **Analytics & Insights [Medium Priority]**